Brisppy/twitch-archiver/README.md

 * VODs may end up slightly longer than advertised on Twitch, I believe this is due to slight variations in the framerate.
 If anyone finds a fix for this, please let me know.
 (It can be avoided by PIPING a list of the .ts files into FFMPEG, but I can't figure out how to do this with Python's Subprocess module without using os-specific commands.)
 * We use the downloaded VOD duration to ensure that the VOD was successfully downloaded and combined properly, this is checked against Twitch's own API, which can show incorrect values.
 If you come across a VOD with a displayed length in the Twitch player longer than it actually goes for (If the VOD ends before the 'end' is reached), create a file named '.ignorelength' inside of the VOD's directory (Within the 'VOD_DIRECTORY/CHANNEL/DATE-VOD_NAME-VOD_ID' folder), you may also want to verify that the VODs are matching after archiving too.
 * If your VOD_DIRECTORY is located on a SMB/CIFS share, you may encounter issues with querying and adding to the sqlite database.
 This can be resolved by mounting the share with the 'nobrl' option.
+* If you wish to speed up (or slow down) the downloading of VOD pieces, CTRL-F (Find) the line with '--max-workers 20' and change the number to however many pieces you wish to download at once.

 # Requirements
 * **Python 3.8**